NewGuy012/spider_plot/README.md

 ## Author:
 Moses Yoo, (jyoo at hatci dot com)
-- 2019-11-15: Add feature to customize the plot rotational direction.
+- 2019-11-15: Add feature to customize the plot rotational direction and the offset position of the axis labels.

 - 2019-10-28: Major revision in implementing the new function argument validation feature introduced in R2019b.
 Replaced previous method of error checking and setting of default values.